Betting in poker: When there are only two players

 The normal rules for positioning the blinds do not apply when there are only two players at the table.
 The player on the button is always due the small blind, and the other player must pay the big blind.
 The player on the button is therefore the first to act before the flop, but last to act for all remaining betting rounds.

 A special rule is also applied for placement of the button whenever the size of the table shrinks to two players.
 If three or more players are involved in a hand, and at the conclusion of the hand one or more players have busted out such that only two players remain for the next hand, the position of the button may need to be adjusted to begin heads-up play.
 The big blind always continues moving, and then the button is positioned accordingly.

 For example, in a three-handed game, Alice is the button, Dianne is the small blind, and Carol is the big blind.
 If Alice busts out, the next hand Dianne will be the big blind, and the button will skip past Dianne and move to Carol.
 On the other hand, if Carol busts out, Alice will be the big blind, Dianne will get the button and will have to pay the small blind for the second hand in a row.

 Kill blind

-A kill blind is a special blind bet made by a player who triggers the kill in a kill game (see below).
+A kill blind is a special blind bet made by a player who triggers the kill in a kill game.
 It is often twice the amount of the big blind or minimum bet (known as a full kill), but can be 1.5 times the big blind (a half-kill) or any other amount according to house rules.
 This blind is "live"; the player posting it normally acts last in the opening round (after the other blinds, regardless of relative position at the table), and other players must call the amount of the kill blind to play.
 As any player can trigger a kill, there is the possibility that the player must post a kill blind when they are already due to pay one of the other blinds.
 Rules vary on how this is handled.